nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap.rst

   * Example: *mail*

 User Home Folder Naming Rule:
-  By default, the ownCloud server creates the user directory in your ownCloud data directory and gives it the ownCloud username, .e.g ``/var/www/owncloud/data/alice``.
+  By default, the Nextcloud server creates the user directory in your Nextcloud data directory and gives it the Nextcloud username, .e.g ``/var/www/nextcloud/data/alice``.
 You may want to override this setting and name it after an LDAP attribute value.
 The attribute can also return an absolute path, e.g.
   ``/mnt/storage43/alice``.
 Leave it empty for default behavior.